LouiseClarkA11y/LouiseClarkA11y/README.md

 😄 I work to honor multiple ways of knowing by building processes that share power with communities, amplifying their wisdom, expertise, and lived experience.

 ## How I Work
-I listen first—really listen to understand what's actually going on before suggesting fixes.
+I listen first.
+Really listen to understand what's actually going on before suggesting fixes.
 Technology is the easy part.
 The hard part is understanding how people, organizations, and environments connect across silos.

 I ask uncomfortable questions: Who gets left out?
 Who decides what "good" looks like?
 What are the unintended consequences?
 These power dynamics shape everything.